TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 104/Psalms 104.9.md

 ---

-Thou hast set a bound that they may not pass over; That they turn not again to cover the earth.
+You have set a boundary that they may not pass over; that they don't turn again to cover the earth.